-In this video, I showed you how to use the MFA service from Microsoft to protect your admin and user accounts.
+In the video, I showed you how to use the MFA service from Microsoft to protect your admin and user accounts.
 Stay tuned for our latest blog updates for more handy details on how to set it up, what options do you have and how to use it in various scenarios.

 Now I encourage you to think about your accounts and go and enable MFA for them.
 Seriously.
 Think about your personal accounts on services like Facebook, Twitter or Gmail.
-If you haven’t done it yet, now it is the time.
+If you haven’t done it yet, now is the time.
 Azure MFA supports them all – on all mobile platforms.

 See you in the next episode! 🙂